Sid and Marty Krofft

-Sid Krofft (born July 30, 1929) and Marty Krofft (April 9, 1937 – November 25, 2023), known as The Krofft Brothers and born as Cydus and Moshopopoulos Yolas, were a Canadian sibling team of television creators, writers and puppeteers.
-Through their production company, Sid & Marty Krofft Pictures, they made numerous children's television and variety show programs in the U.S., particularly in the 1970s, including H.R.
+Cydus Yolas (July 30, 1929 – April 10, 2026) and Moshopopoulos Yolas (April 9, 1937 – November 25, 2023), known professionally as Sid and Marty Krofft or the Krofft Brothers, were a Canadian sibling team of television creators, writers, and puppeteers.
+Through their production company Sid & Marty Krofft Pictures, they made numerous children's television and variety show programs in the US, particularly in the 1970s, including H.R.
 Pufnstuf, Land of the Lost, and Sigmund and the Sea Monsters.
 Their fantasy programs often featured large-headed puppets, high-concept plots, and extensive use of low-budget special effects.

 Early years

-The Krofft brothers, Sid and Marty, were both born in Montreal, Quebec, Canada, on July 30, 1929, and April 9, 1937 respectively.
-They are of Greek and Hungarian descent, with their original surname being Yolas.
-For years, they claimed to have been the fifth generation of puppeteers in their family but revealed in 2008 that this story had been invented by a publicist in the 1940s.
+The Krofft brothers were both born in Montreal, Quebec, Canada.
+Cydus Yolas was born on July 30, 1929, and Moshopopoulos Yolas was born on April 9, 1937.
+They were of Greek and Hungarian descent.
+For years, they said they were the fifth generation of puppeteers in their family; they said in 2008 that this story had been invented by a publicist in the 1940s.
 Their father Peter was a clock salesman who moved from Canada to Providence, Rhode Island, and then to New York City.

+Careers

+Early years

 Sid Krofft became a popular puppeteer who worked in vaudeville and was a featured player with the Ringling Bros. and Barnum & Bailey Circus.
 In the 1940s, Sid created a one-man puppet show regularly performed at burlesque shows as a teenager.
 A night club promoter from the Catskills was convinced by Sid to create a show he named from the name, Sydney Snitkovsk.
 Sid added an extra F due to its short length to "The Unusual Artistry of Sid Krofft", that began to be performed throughout the world.
 His father joined him on tour in Paris while Marty stayed in New York, where he began using his older brother's puppets to earn money by staging performances.
-By the 1950s, the Krofft brothers were working together, and in 1957, they developed Les Poupées de Paris, a puppet show with more mature themes.
+By the 1950s, the Krofft brothers were working together.
+In 1957, they developed Les Poupées de Paris, a puppet show with more mature themes.
 One of their early exposures to a television audience was the premiere episode of The Dean Martin Show in 1965.